Complexity of Classical Acceleration for $\ell_1$-Regularized PageRank

-We now make precise how momentum-induced activations outside the optimal support can be converted into a quantitative cost that we can later sum over iterations.
-The main idea is: for a coordinate that is zero at the optimum of the (B) problem, the KKT conditions specify a nontrivial interval in which its (signed) gradient must lie.
-The distance to the edge of that interval is a measure of how safely inactive the coordinate is.
-If FISTA nevertheless activates such a coordinate at some extrapolated point, then something must have moved by at least that safety margin.
-This is the mechanism that will let us bound the cumulative work spent on spurious supports.
+We formalize how momentum-induced activations outside the optimal support translate into a quantitative cost.
+For a coordinate that is zero at the optimum of the (B) problem, the KKT conditions define an interval for its gradient, and the distance to its boundary measures how safely inactive it is.
+If FISTA activates such a coordinate, the forward step must deviate by at least this margin, which allows us to bound the cumulative work on spurious supports.

 Fix the (B) problem and let $x^\star \defi x_B^\star$.
 For every inactive coordinate $i\in I_B$, define its degree-normalized complementarity (KKT) slack by

 The quantity $\gamma_i$ is the (degree-normalized) gap between the soft-threshold level $\lambda_i$ and the magnitude of the optimal gradient at coordinate $i$.
 In other words, it measures how far coordinate $i$ is from becoming active at the optimum.
 Define the gradient map and the set of spurious nodes by